isjfk/UselessTank/code/UbuntuMate/README.md

 Boot Raspberry Pi with the TF card.

 ## Configure WIFI
-  Login into Ubuntu Mate desktop.
+  Login into Ubuntu desktop.
   Select "Protected EAP (PEAP)" in Authentication.
   Select "No CA certificate is required".
   Input you domain account in Username & Password.
   Click "Connect".

 ## Enable SSH remote login
   The SSH server is installed but not enabled by default.
-To enabled the SSH server, open Ubuntu Mate bash shell (Ctrl+Alt+T in desktop):
+To enabled the SSH server, open Ubuntu bash shell (Ctrl+Alt+T in desktop):
   ```bash
   sudo dpkg-reconfigure openssh-server
   sudo systemctl enable ssh